PhilipYip1988/python-tutorials/005_numeric_datatypes/readme.md

 $$\text{num2} = \frac{1}{8}$$

-These can be isntantiated using:
+These can be instantiated using:

 ```
 num1 = Fraction(numerator=3, denominator=4)